logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 ---

 Single sign-on (SSO) allows you to manage access to your Logz.io account from a single user and identity management tool.
-SSO is available for Enterprise plans.
-If you're not on an Enterprise plan yet, contact your account manager to discuss upgrading.

 ## What is SSO?